 Handling children’s anger can be puzzling, draining, and distressing for adults.
-In fact, one of the major problems in dealing with anger in children is the angry feelings that are often stirred up in us.
-It has been said that we as parents, teachers, counselors, and administrators need to remind ourselves that we were not always taught how to deal with anger as a fact of life during our own childhood.
-We were led to believe that to be angry was to be bad, and we were often made to feel guilty for expressing anger.
+In fact, one of the significant problems in dealing with anger in children is the similar feelings that are often stirred up in us.
+We as parents, teachers, counselors, and administrators need to remind ourselves that we did often did not learn how to deal with anger as a fact of life during our childhood.
+Frequently, we were led to believe that to be angry was to be bad, and were also made to feel guilty for expressing anger.

-It will be easier to deal with children’s anger if we get rid of this notion.
-Our goal is not to repress or destroy angry feelings in children–or in ourselves–but rather to accept the feelings and to help channel and direct them to constructive ends.
+It’s easier to deal with children’s anger if we get rid of this notion.
+Our goal is not to repress or destroy angry feelings in children–or in ourselves–but rather to accept the emotions and to help channel and direct them to constructive ends.

-Parents and teachers must allow children to feel all their feelings.
-Adult skills can then be directed toward showing children acceptable ways of expressing their feelings.
-Strong feelings cannot be denied, and angry outbursts should not always be viewed as a sign of serious problems; they should be recognized and treated with respect.
+Parents and teachers are encouraged to allow children to experience all of their feelings.
+Adult skills can then be used to show children acceptable ways of expressing their emotions.
+Strong feelings cannot be denied, and angry outbursts should not always be viewed as a sign of serious problems; in fact, they should be recognized and treated with respect.

-Angry defiance may also be associated with feelings of dependency, and anger may be associated with sadness and depression.
-In childhood, anger and sadness are very close to one another, and it is important to remember that much of what an adult experiences as sadness is expressed by a child as anger.
+Angry defiance may also be associated with feelings of dependency, and anger itself may be related to sadness and depression.
+In childhood, anger and sadness are very close to one another.
+It is important to remember that much of what an adult demonstrates as sadness is often expressed as anger by a child.

 Before we look at specific ways to manage aggressive and angry outbursts, several points should be highlighted: